juliafercello/flashlight-learning-challenge/README.md

 # Future considerations
+* Validate input in frontend
+* Validate input in handlers
+* API security / input
+* Routes for delete, update
+* Frontend for delete, update
-* List of valid values for grades
+* List of valid values for grades, does this vary by country?
+* What value do you use for kindergarten?
 * Pagination
-* Start db / create table
-* don't startup app unless db connection exists
-* Routes for delete, update
-* tests
-* frontend for list, create, delete, edit
-* rename student_name to name
 * Remove placeholder vite things
-* Validate input in handlers
+* Improve UX/Add Theming
+* Write a lot of tests
+* Enhance list endpoint/frontend to support search